bitcoin/bitcoin/contrib/guix/INSTALL.md

 systemctl start guix-daemon
 ```

+Remember to set `--no-substitute` in `$libdir/systemd/system/guix-daemon.service` and other customizations if you used them for `guix-daemon-original.service`.

 ##### If you installed Guix via the Debian/Ubuntu distribution packages

 You will need to create a `guix-daemon-latest` service which points to the new